What is scalability?

 So when you’re scaling an LMS, it’s important to manage your time and expertise effectively, and that means handing over administrative tasks to automation.

 - Allow the organisations you work with to manage their own users

-- Fully automate the purchasing process, including multi-seat purchases
+- Fully automate the purchasing process, including individual courses and multi-seat purchases

 - Support customers with common support queries